ihr-it-projekt/P2PTrader/readme.md

 [h3]Instant buy: [/h3]

 1. A player create a offer from type "Instant buy".
 2. One other player has now to bet to the offer the wanted items.
 If all wanted items are in the bet then the transaction happen instantly.
 3. The player who created the "Instant buy" will find the items that he has searched in "my bid" -> "accepted" menu.

 [h2]Donate:[/h2]
 I investigate a lot of time in modding of DayZ.
 If you want to support me, write a review of the mod and give me positive rating.
-You can also donate some money via paypal https://www.paypal.com/pools/c/8idQvmteIO .
+You can also donate some money over https://www.paypal.me/TheBuster0815

-In case the link above does not work, you can also use: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=75EW5TD8HJ6YU&source=url

 [h2]Special thanks:[/h2]